alhog/GeoBlocks/README.md

-# GeoBlocks
+# GeoBloks

 Geometric Data Packets

-**GeoBlocks**
+**GeoBloks**

-Technical Overview of the GeoBlocks System
+Technical Overview of the GeoBloks System

-The GeoBlocks system is a novel blockchain architecture that uses geometric shapes to represent and process data.
+The GeoBloks system is a novel blockchain architecture that uses geometric shapes to represent and process data.

 It consists of two main modules: